pesto-students/p5-sanjana-appikatlaanudeep/Week-1/Assignment-1/README.md

 ### High level components of a browser

-**The user interface:** this is mainly composed of the bookmarking menu, back/forward buttons, address bar, etc.
+- **The user interface:** this is mainly composed of the bookmarking menu, back/forward buttons, address bar, etc.
-**Browser Engine:** Between the user interface and the rendering engine, the browser engine marshals operations.
+- **Browser Engine:** Between the user interface and the rendering engine, the browser engine marshals operations.
-**Render Engine:** The rendering engine is in charge of presenting the requested content.
-When HTML content is requested, for instance, the rendering engine parses HTML and CSS and displays the result on the screen.
+- **Render Engine:** The rendering engine is in charge of presenting the requested content.
+When HTML content is requested, for instance, the rendering engine parses HTML and CSS and displays the - -result on the screen.
-**Networking:** For network calls like HTTP requests, several platform-specific implementations are used behind a platform-independent interface.
+- **Networking:** For network calls like HTTP requests, several platform-specific implementations are used behind a platform-independent interface.
-**UI Backend:** Basic widgets like combo boxes and windows are drawn using the UI backend.
+- **UI Backend:** Basic widgets like combo boxes and windows are drawn using the UI backend.
 This backend presents a universal, cross-platform interface.
 It employs techniques for the operating system user interface underneath.
-**JavaScript interpreter:** Used to parse and execute JavaScript code.
+- **JavaScript interpreter:** Used to parse and execute JavaScript code.
-**Data storage** All kinds of data, such as cookies, may need to be stored locally by the browser.
+- **Data storage** All kinds of data, such as cookies, may need to be stored locally by the browser.
 Additionally, storage systems like localStorage, IndexedDB, WebSQL, and FileSystem are supported by browsers.

 ### Rendering engine and its use